zendbit/katabase/README.md

   ##
 ```

-**{.dbColumnType.}**: Database table column type, this will usefull if want to map field type to database field type for example we want to set type as VECTOR type in database
+**{.dbColumnType.}**: database table column type, this will usefull if want to map field type to database field type for example we want to set type as VECTOR type in database
 ```nim
 type
   SomeType* {.dbTable.} = ref object of DbModel